 |Backup:||For local backup, an external hard drive with at least double the size of the internal hard drive or a subscription to a cloud-based backup solution like OneDrive for Business is highly recommended.
 (See FAQ Q23 for additional information.)|

 |Recovery options:||It is highly recommended that all computers include a recovery partition or recovery utility that allows quick restoration of the factory image, should a re-installation be necessary.
 If the system does not have a recovery partition, then students should have their software media with them in the event a re- installation is necessary.
 If you have questions, check at the point of purchase or at the Enterprise Service Desk.|

 |Accessories:||Physical keyboard and mouse/trackpad.|

-*Note that most tablets do not meet the minimum hardware However, if it meets all the hardware requirements and can run full desktop operating systems, a tablet is acceptable.
+NOTE: most tablets do not meet the minimum hardware requirements.
+However, if it meets all the hardware requirements and can run full desktop operating systems, a tablet is acceptable.